mikkel-tschentscher/ecommerce-email-template/README.md

 This template can be used with a ShopOrama product feed.
 Here's how to make that work in MailChimp:

-* Open ShopOrama
+* Open ShopOrama and create a new landingpage.
-* Create a landingpage.
-Name it "mailchimp product feed".
-Set it to `no-index, follow`
+* Name it `mailchimp product feed` and set it to `no-index, follow`
 * Set the settings of your landingpage to your liking.
-All products in this feed, will be shown in your e-mail.
+All products in this feed will be shown in your e-mail.
-* Download the `mailchimp-product-feed.xml` from this repository and upload it to the sFTP.
+* Download the `mailchimp-product-feed.xml` from this repository and upload it to your sFTP.
-* In the "XML" widget of your landingpage, put in `mailchimp-product-feed.xml`.
-Save the landingpage.
+* In the "XML" widget of your landingpage, put in `mailchimp-product-feed.xml` and save.
-* Now open: `http://shop.shoporama.dk/mailchimp-product-feed.xml` ("shop" should be changed with your name)
+* Open up `http://shop.shoporama.dk/mailchimp-product-feed.xml` ("shop" should be your shopname)
-* Inspect the page and show the HTML-source.
-Copy all HTML from this page.
+* Inspect the source of the page.
+Copy all HTML.
 * Open MailChimp.
 Create a Campaign.
 Choose to use this template.
 * Add the section called `module_product_html_feed` to your campaign.
-* Edit the contents of this module, and choose the "HTML"-icon.
-Delete everything in here, and paste in the copied HTML.
+* Edit the contents of this section, and click the "HTML"-icon.
+Delete everything, and paste in your HTML.
 * There you have it.
 Products are now automatically inserted into your e-mail.

 ## Demo